-Once upon a time there was "The Hangover", one of the films that made me laugh heartily and thoughtlessly.
-Once upon a time and may not be anymore, after a Swedish company called Myrkl launched in the UK a pill against the hangover.
+Once upon a time there was “The Hangover”, one of the films that made me laugh out loud and without worries.
+Once upon a time there may be no more, after a Swedish company called Myrkl launched in the UK a pill against the hangover.

-And it works and how.
+And it really works.
 The company says it reduces up to 70% of alcohol in the bloodstream after just 60 minutes.
 In other words?
-You drink half a liter of 40% alcohol vodka, take this hangover pill and only 6ml of alcohol will enter your blood.
-The equivalent of a shot glass.
+You drink half a liter of 40% alcohol vodka, take this anti-hangover pill and only 6ml of alcohol will enter your blood.
+The equivalent of a shot.

 It is the difference between someone who wants to have fun with attention and a drunkard.
 Not a little.
-And this reduction in the amount of alcohol absorbed by the body is obviously reflected in a reduction even in the short-term effects of alcohol.
-First of all, the euphoria and the reduction of anxiety.
-Or the abandonment of inhibitions.
+And this reduction in the amount of alcohol absorbed by the body is obviously reflected in a reduction in the short-term effects of alcohol.
+First of all, euphoria and reduction of anxiety.
+Or the abandonment of inhibitory brakes.

 Hangover remedies, how is the Myrkl pill made?